Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Methodology

 where $\lambda >0 $ is a tuning parameter, and $\nabla_{G}$ is an oriented incidence matrix of $G$; each row of $\nabla_G$ corresponds to an edge in $G$.
 For instance, if the $k$th edge in $G$ connects the $i$th and $j$th observations, then

+and so $(\nabla_G \theta)_k \,=\, \theta_i - \theta_j$.
+This definition of $\nabla_G$ implicitly assumes an ordering of the nodes and edges, which may be chosen arbitrarily without loss of generality.
 In this paper, we mostly focus on the setting where $G = G_K$ is the $K$-NN graph.
 We also include an analysis of the $\epsilon$-graph, which results from using $G=G_\epsilon$, as a point of contrast.